josephaw1022/KubernetesHelmStarterPack/README.md

 ## Operator Subscriptions Helm Chart

 The Operator Subscriptions Helm chart contains a collection of subscription YAML files.
 Each file subscribes to a specific operator from the OperatorHub, enabling the deployment of various operators into your Kubernetes cluster.
+Modify the `values.yaml` file to enable the subscriptions you need before deploying the chart.
 Here is an example of a subscription YAML file:

 ```yaml
 ---